arkivanov/Decompose/README.md

 ## Decompose

 Lifecycle-aware components for Jetpack Compose with routing functionality.
+This project is inspired by [Badoos RIBs](https://github.com/badoo/RIBs) fork of the [Uber RIBs](https://github.com/uber/RIBs) framework.

 ### Component